California EDD Now Requiring Proof of Job Search To Collect Unemployment Benefits

 SAN FRANCISCO (CBS SF/AP) — After more than a year of a COVID-19 hiatus, California officials once again Sunday began requiring state residents to provide proof of an employment search to obtain their unemployment benefits.

-The work-search requirement had been put on pause over the months of the pandemic.READ MORE: California EDD Will Require Proof of Job Search To Collect Benefits Beginning In July
+The work-search requirement had been put on pause over the months of the pandemic.READ MORE: State Requiring Job Search Proof For Unemployment Benefits; How Will EDD Enforce It?

 “If you’re receiving regular unemployment benefits, the requirement to search for work will be reinstated for most claimants starting July 11 to maintain eligibility for benefits,” Employment Division Department officials posted on their website.
 “The requirement applies to finding suitable work that is safe to return to and is comparable to your skills, experience, usual occupation, age, and health.”